Sri Lanka on alert for attacks as archbishop slams poor church security

 The president has also appointed General Shantha Kottegoda as the new defence secretary, replacing Hemasiri Fernando who resigned after the bombings, saying that some institutions under him had failed.

+Kottegoda, 69, army commander between 2004 and 2005, was instrumental in weakening Tamil Tiger rebels by breaking away an allied group.

-The archbishop criticised the bickering at the top echelons of government.
+The archbishop criticised the bickering at the top levels of government.

 “At a time when the whole country has been affected by a major catastrophe, politicians should stop finding fault with each other,” he said.